 Effective Packing 101

 The most important thing there is to be said about effective packing is that there is no one-size-fits-all answer.
-Packing effectively is a trial-and-error process that you will master with the experience you gain from each and every (well-packed and NOT) trip that you make.
-That being said, I’m happy to share the top tricks that have worked for me when coming to Spain to study abroad and later teach abroad in order to help you start out your traveling experience ahead of the curve.
+Packing effectively is a trial-and-error process that you will master with the experience you gain from each and every (well-packed and not) trip that you make.
+Additionally, there are different priorities and considerations you should have in mind depending on the length of your trip.
+That being said, I’m happy to share the top tricks that have worked for me for long-term travel*—when coming to Spain to study abroad and later teach abroad—in order to help you start out your traveling experience ahead of the curve!

 1.)
 Plan ahead: The first step of effective packing happens before you even get out your suitcase.
 Make a serious game-plan for yourself.
 Divide your belongings in: